sybert1ger/frc-programming/courses/CSE1120/3-Repetition/1-Looping.md

 Notice that we use the index as a representation of the element.
 This simplifies our job.

 This is a basic loop, but it provides an entire mathematical concept.
-The power of loops is revealed here.
+Loops are very powerful.